AcalaNetwork/bodhi.js/packages/evm-subql/README.md

 To upgrade the production subql, we usually need to do a full re-index.
 In order not to interrupt the currnetly running subql, we can run another indexer in parallel to the old one, and hot replace the old one once the full re-index is finished.

 Below are the detailed steps:
-1) start a new indexer service `acala/evm-subql` that uses a difference `--db-schema`, for example, `--db-schema=evm-karura-2`.
+1) start a new indexer service `acala/evm-subql` that uses a difference `--db-schema`, for example, `--db-schema=evm-acala`.
 It can share the same DB with the old indexer
 2) wait until the new indexer finish indexing
-3) update the config of graphql service `onfinality/subql-query` to use the new indexer.
-In particular, change the `--name` command, such as `--name=evm-karura-2`, and `--indexer=<new indexer url>`
+3) update the config of graphql service `subquerynetwork/subql-query` to use the new indexer.
+In particular, change the `--name` command, such as `--name=evm-acala`, and `--indexer=<new indexer url>`
 4) delete the old indexer service, as well as the old db schema
 5) upgrade is finished!
 No need to modify `eth-rpc-adapter`